mighty-gerbils/gerbil/doc/reference/std/html/tal.md

 ```

-## tal:condition: Conditionally insert or remove an element
+## tal:condition : Conditionally insert or remove an element

 *Syntax*